hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/AXIOS_EXERCISES.md

 ### Exercise 1

-Make a request to this endpoint to return a list of fruit.
+Make a request to this endpoint to return a some text.
 ```
 Method: GET
-Path: /fruit
+Path: /apples
 Headers: none
 ```